-The NDSU MPH program received accreditation from the Council on Education for Public Health (CEPH) October 2016 for the full five-year term extending through December 2021.
+The NDSU MPH program received accreditation from the Council on Education for Public Health (CEPH) December 2022 for the full seven-year term extending through June 2030.
 Graduates from December 2014 to present are all included in the accredited program time frame and are graduates from an accredited program.

 Department of Public Health

 Aldevron Tower 640R

 1455 14th Ave N, Fargo, ND 58102

 The National Board of Public Health Examiners offers the Certified in Public Health (CPH) credential.

 Students and alumni of NDSU are eligible to sit for the CPH examination.

 As the field of public health grows and its mission becomes more defined, it is crucial for public health professions to demonstrate their commitment to its evolution and the CPH is the next logical step in your professional development.
 By becoming certified you demonstrate your commitment to keep current on the science, adhere to the professional values and distinguish yourself from other professionals.
 Through continuing education and ongoing professional development opportunities, the CPH allows you to certify and solidify your dedication.
 With this, the entire field is elevated to new standards and the health of the public can continue to be enhanced.

 The health education profession scientifically validates skills and academic requirements with the credentialing options of the CHES and MCHES.
 Graduates of the MPH in the Community Health Sciences specialization are trained using the academic requirements to be eligible for these credentials.